 Applicable law—foreign law

-This Overview considers issues which may arise in proceedings in which the substantive issues are to be determined by the court by application of a foreign law.
+This Overview considers issues which may arise in cross-border proceedings in which the court is required to determine the substantive issues by application of a foreign law.
 For information on determining whether foreign law or the laws of England and Wales apply, see:

 1. Determining applicable law in contractual disputes—overview